kossiitkgp/KWoC-Backend/README.md

 ### File Naming Convention
 See also [File Structure](#file-structure).

-1. Test Files: Tests for a particular `file.go` are placed in a file named `file_test.go` and are placed in the same directory.
+1. Test Files: Tests for a particular `file.go` are placed in a file named `file_test.go` and in the same directory.
 2. Model Files: Database models are placed in the `models` directory.
-Each file corresponds to one table in the database and the name of the file corresponds with the name of the database table.
+Each file corresponds to one table in the database, and the name of the file corresponds with the name of the database table.

 ### Testing
 See also [File Naming Convention](#file-naming-convention).

 All controllers except `/oauth/` are tested.
 New controllers should include tests.
-For controllers, not only successes but the failures should also be tested.
+For controllers, not only successes but failures should also be tested.

 The file `controllers/common_test.go` exports functions commonly used in controller tests.